nikitavoloboev/data/macOS/apps/keyboard-maestro/km-macros.md

 You can double click the downloaded macro sync file to upload all the 1400+ macros into KM.
 Be aware that it will overwrite your existing macros so back those up beforehand!

-Which macros I call the most can be gleaned from by looking at my [Karabiner config](https://github.com/nikitavoloboev/dotfiles/blob/master/karabiner/karabiner.edn).
+Which macros I call the most can be seen by looking at my [Karabiner config](https://github.com/nikitavoloboev/dotfiles/blob/master/karabiner/karabiner.edn).

 Previously I shared these KM macros on [Gumroad as separate exported folders](https://gumroad.com/l/kmmacros).